kehantan/labbook/docs/buffers_solutions/dmem.rst

 #.
 Weight 3.7 g of sodium bicarbonate (NaHCO3) as per instruction stated in `Thermo Fisher Scientific website <https://www.thermofisher.com/order/catalog/product/12100046?SID=srch-srp-12100046>`_.

-    The website states the concentration of NaHCO3 should be 3.7 g/L
+    * The website states the concentration of NaHCO3 should be 3.7 g/L
+    * Refer to other website if the DMEM powder is from another manufacturer.

 #.
 Open DMEM powder and decant whole packet into autoclaved Milli-Q water.
 #.
 Clean magnetic stirring bar with 70% ethanol.
 Drop into the bottle.